 You can opt to run an auction, where your starting price is lower but bidders bid against each other to drive up the price.

 The other option is to set a “Buy It Now” price for whatever amount you want to earn for your jewelry and wait for the right buyer to come along.

-Once your item sells, you will get money right away if they use PayPal or a credit card.
+Once your item sells, you will get money immediately if they use a PayPal or credit card.

 eBay fees for sales of jewelry and watches are 12.85%, with a maximum fee of $750 per item.